Adiabatic Limit, Theta Function, and Geometric Quantization: Introduction

-In this paper, we generalize the approach taken in \cite{BFMN} for the K\"ahler quantization to the Spin${}^c$ quantization of Lagrangian torus fibrations.
-Let $\pi\colon (M,\omega)\to B$ be a Lagrangian torus fibration on a compact, complete base $B$ with prequantum line bundle $(L,\nabla^L)\to (M,\omega)$.
-For a positive integer $N$ and a compatible almost complex structure $J$ of $(M,\omega)$ invariant along the fiber of $\pi$ (in the sense of Lemma~\ref{invariant J}), let $D$ be the associated Spin${}^c$ Dirac operator with coefficients in $L^{\otimes N}$.
-Then, the main result is as follows.
-This theorem is a combination of Theorem~\ref{main4} and Theorem~\ref{main5}. \begin{theorem} For the above data, we give one-parameter families of \begin{itemize} \item $\{ J^t\}_{t>0}$ compatible almost complex structures of $(M,\omega)$ with $J^1=J$ \item $\{{\tilde \vartheta}^t_b\}_{b\in B_{BS}}$ sets of sections on $L^{\otimes N}$ indexed by the Bohr-Sommerfeld points $B_{BS}$ \end{itemize} such that \begin{enumerate} \item any pair in $\{{\tilde \vartheta}^t_b\}_{b\in B_{BS}}$ are orthogonal to each other, \item each ${\tilde \vartheta}^t_b$ converges as a delta-function section supported on $\pi^{-1}(b)$ as $t\to \infty$ in the following sense, for any section $s$ of $L^{\otimes N}$,
+In this paper, we apply the approach taken in \cite{BFMN} to both of K\"ahler and Spin${}^c$ quantizations of Lagrangian torus fibrations.
+Our setting is as follows.
+Let $\pi\colon (M,\omega)\to B$ be a Lagrangian torus fibration on a complete base $B$ with prequantum line bundle $\bigl(L,\nabla^L\bigr)\to (M,\omega)$.
+We do not assume $M$ is compact.
+Let $J$ be a compatible almost complex structure of $(M,\omega)$ invariant along the fiber of $\pi$ in the sense of Lemma~\ref{invariant J}.
+For $J$, in Section~\ref{adiabatic limit}, we give a one-parameter family $\big\{ J^t\big\}_{t>0}$ of compatible almost complex structures of $(M,\omega)$ with $J^1=J$ so that the fiber shrinks as $t$ goes to $\infty$ with respect to the associated Riemannian metrics.
+We also show that $J$ is integrable if and only if every $J^t$ is integrable.
+For $t>0$ and a positive integer $N$, let $D^t$ be the Spin${}^c$ Dirac operator with coefficients in $L^{\otimes N}$ associated with $J^t$.